 Fiction readers encourage learners to experience other cultures whilst exposing them to essential life lessons.
-These comprise morals, positive values, and positive role models; non-fiction readers (including National Geographic Learning series and STEM series) cover a wide range of authentic subject areas and text types.
+These comprise morals, positive values, and positive role models; non-fiction readers (including National Geographic Learning series, STEM series and EB Hot Issues series) cover a wide range of authentic subject areas and text types.
 Learners have plenty of exposure to world knowledge, have a deeper level of appreciation for the arts, develop deeper understanding of universal core values, strengthen positive values and their daily application to analyse personal and social issues.

 Reading across the curriculum (RaC) increases students’ read-to-learn competence by enhancing their motivation and interest in reading.
 This helps them to better connect learning experiences to the various school subjects.
 RaC also paves the way for students’ self directed learning (SDL), which is an acquired essential learning skill.